apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 excerpt: In this series of blog posts you will learn about powerful Flink patterns for building streaming applications.
 ---

-In the first article of the series **[!LINK]**, we gave a high-level description of the objectives and required functionality of a Fraud Detection engine.
-We described how Apache Flink's data-partitioning mechanism makes it possible to determine the distribution of data in a cluster not based on a hardcoded `KeysExtractor` implementation, but using a list of modifiable rules instead.
+In the [first article](https://flink.apache.org/news/2020/01/15/demo-fraud-detection.html) of the series, we gave a high-level description of the objectives and required functionality of a Fraud Detection engine.
+We also described how to make data-partitioning in Apache Flink's customizable based on modifiable rules, instead of using a hardcoded `KeysExtractor` implementation.

 We intentionally omitted details of how the applied rules are initialized and what possibilities exist for updating them at runtime.
 In this post, we will address exactly these details.
 You will learn how the approach described in Part 1 **[!LINK]** can be applied in combination with a dynamic configuration that makes it possible to avoid recompiling the code with every modification of the business logic execution parameters.